lazypomelo/plotlyjs/README.md

 }
   ```
 **Notes:**
-*vline* - Set of vertical lines (useful for time series graphs to separate history from the forecasting range)
+- *vline* - Set of vertical lines (useful for time series graphs to separate history from the forecasting range)
-*colors* - set of RGB/RGBA color codes for each of the input data series
+- *colors* - set of RGB/RGBA color codes for each of the input data series

 ```js
 > plotlyCompile(reportFile="path/to/your/file.html",
                 lightWeight=F)
 ```
  **Notes:**
-*lightWeight*=T ...plotly library downloaded from CDN (slower to re-run results but easy to share the report file since it is small in size)
+- *lightWeight*=T ...plotly library downloaded from CDN (slower to re-run results but easy to share the report file since it is small in size)
-*lightWeight=F ...local copy of Plotly library embedded into the report (faster to generate/load in browser, but the reports larger in size)
+- *lightWeight*=F ...local copy of Plotly library embedded into the report (faster to generate/re-load in a browser, but the report is quite large in size)

-## Example
+## Other graph types
+Here we describe the syntax for graph types other than time series. *addGraph()* function can still be used together with *type* option.

+### Line graph

+### Bar graph

+### Bubble graph